reactjs/react.dev/beta/src/pages/apis/defaultvalue.md

 <Intro>

-`defaultValue` is the uncontrolled version of `value` attribute, which sets the value of a input.
+`defaultValue` is the uncontrolled version of the `value` attribute, which sets the value of an input when it mounts.

 </Intro>